Los Angeles Railway

 The Los Angeles Railway (also known as Yellow Cars, LARy and later Los Angeles Transit Lines) was a system of streetcars that operated in Central Los Angeles and surrounding neighborhoods between 1895 and 1963.
-The system provided frequent local services which complemented the Pacific Electric "Red Car" system's largely commuter-based interurban routes.
-The company carried many more passengers than the Red Cars, which served a larger and sparser area of Los Angeles.
+The system provided frequent local services which complemented the Pacific Electric's interurban "Red Car" routes.
+The Los Angeles Railway carried many more passengers than the Pacific Electric, which served a larger and sparser area of Los Angeles, Orange County, and the Inland Empire.

-Cars operated on narrow gauge tracks, and shared dual gauge trackage with the Pacific Electric system on Main Street in downtown Los Angeles (directly in front of the 6th and Main terminal), on Hill St, on 7th St, on 4th Street, and along Hawthorne Boulevard south of Downtown Los Angeles toward the cities of Hawthorne, Gardena and Torrance.
+Cars operated on narrow gauge tracks, and shared dual gauge trackage with the Pacific Electric system on Main Street in downtown Los Angeles (directly in front of the 6th and Main terminal), on Hill St, on 7th St, on 4th Street, and along Hawthorne Boulevard south of Downtown Los Angeles.

 History

 Non-electric predecessors

-The earliest streetcars in Los Angeles were horse-propelled.
-The earliest horsecar railway, the Spring and Sixth Street Railroad was built in 1874 by Robert M. Widney, and ran from the Plaza area to Sixth and Pearl (Figueroa) Street; Not much later, this line would be extended northeast to East Los Angeles (today’s Lincoln Park).
+The earliest horsecar railway in Los Angeles, the Spring and Sixth Street Railroad, was built in 1874 by Robert M. Widney, and ran from the Los Angeles Plaza area to Sixth and Pearl (Figueroa Street).
+Not much later, this line would be extended northeast to East Los Angeles (now Lincoln Park).
 A more ambitious horse-driven line was the Main Street and Agricultural Park Railroad, which ran from the Plaza area, south on Main Street, to Washington Gardens and then to Agricultural (Exposition) Park.

-Transportation technology progressed, and Los Angeles acquired significant investments in cable technology.
 The first cable car system to open in Los Angeles was the Second Street Cable Railway.
 Opened in 1885, it ran west from Second and Spring Streets out First Street to Texas Street (Belmont Avenue).

 Each of these early railroads were built to further the sale of real estate that was considered too far away from the downtown area.

 The Los Angeles Cable Railway (later named the Pacific Cable Railway, and incorporated in Illinois) owned many exclusive franchises (agreements with the city to use public streets for transportation purposes) and by 1889 had constructed four major cable lines crisscrossing the growing downtown area, from Jefferson and Grand to East Los Angeles (Lincoln Heights), and from Westlake Park to Boyle Heights.

-Though considered the latest word in cable railway technology, construction was expensive, legal and operating problems plagued the system, and a rising new electric railway technology threatened to make the system obsolete.
+Though considered the latest in cable railway technology, construction was expensive, legal and operating problems plagued the system, and a rising new electric railway technology threatened to make the system obsolete.